codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 The save method also can make working with custom class result objects much simpler by recognizing a non-simple object and grabbing its public and protected values into an array, which is then passed to the appropriate insert or update method.
 This allows you to work with Entity classes in a very clean way.
-Entity classes are simple classes that represent a single instance of an object type, like a user, a blog post, job, etc. This class is responsible for maintaining the business logic surrounding the object itself, like formatting elements in a certain way, etc. They shouldn't have any idea about how they are saved to the database.
+Entity classes are simple classes that represent a single instance of an object type, like a user, a blog post, a job, etc. This class is responsible for maintaining the business logic surrounding the object itself, like formatting elements in a certain way, etc. They shouldn't have any idea about how they are saved to the database.
 At their simplest, they might look like this: